realworldocaml/book/en/command-line-parsing.md

 ```

 Now that we have the basics in place, the rest of the chapter will
-examine some of the more advanced features of `Command`.
+examine some of the more advanced features of Command.

 ## Argument types